Fake Images Are Everywhere Now—Here’s How to Spot Them

 image-5703547

-(Top: AI-generated with Freepik; Bottom: Samira Bouaou/The Epoch Times)
+Top: AI-generated with Freepik; Bottom: Samira Bouaou/The Epoch Times

-It’s made up entirely of light and textures, and may look similar to what you might find staged in a photo studio or in photos taken with an extremely low aperture.
+It’s made up entirely of light and textures, and it may look similar to what you might find staged in a photo studio or in photos taken with an extremely low aperture.

-However, a real photograph taken with low aperture has a more gradual transition between what is blurry and what’s in focus, whereas AI-generated images have a sharp distinction between the two.
+However, a real photograph taken with a low aperture has a more gradual transition between what is blurry and what’s in focus, whereas AI-generated images have a sharp distinction between the two.

-In this AI generated image, there is no transition from blurry to sharp neither from foreground to subject, nor from subject to background.
+In this AI-generated image, there is no transition from blurry to sharp, neither from foreground to subject nor from subject to background.

 In this real photograph, we can see in the background behind the girl a more gradual transition from blurry tulips to a very blurry landscape.